-Providers contracting directly with the Plan (FFS providers) must obtain prior authorization from the Health Care Services Department or as specified on the prior authorization requirements list.
-The Plan has delegated the prior authorization process to some PPGs.
+Providers contracting directly with the health plan (FFS providers) must obtain prior authorization from the Health Care Services Department.
+The health plan has delegated the prior authorization process to some PPGs.
 Prior authorizations for members assigned to a delegated PPG are subject to any additional rules imposed by the PPG or subcontractor.
 PPGs or subcontracting health plans may not impose prior authorization or referral requirements that conflict with the member's right to self-refer for certain services.